CMS-SUS-XPAG/GenLHEfiles/Run2Mechanism/README.md

 contact the SUSY MC Generator contacts, and coordinate with them to get your files uploaded to EOS.
 All LHE files that are used as input in an official request need to be stored under /store/lhe, but only the Generator Contacts have write permissions.
+You will need to tell the MC Contacts exactly how many events are in your request.

 The Generator Contacts will then inject the request in the McM database (https://cms-pdmv.cern.ch/mcm/), and will report on it during the weekly Monte Carlo Coordination Meeting.
 This is where the priority of the request will be discussed.
+If for some reason you need the samples very urgently, you should also contact the SUSY conveners and relevant subgroup conveners.

 The last input that should be provided to the gencontacts, is the qcut values that should be used with your request.
 This value needs to be put in the Generator Fragment,